Reward Teaching for Federated Multi-armed Bandits: TAL: Theoretical Analysis

 It is noted that Lemma~\ref{lem:tal_teaching_UCB} requires $\gamma_1 \geq \mu_{\dagger, m}$, which maintains the optimism for the estimation of arm $k_\dagger$ on each local model $m$.
 The other requirement $\mu_{\dagger, m}> \gamma_2$ is intuitive as otherwise, the local client $m$ would not converge to arm $k_\dagger$.
 Since there is no prior information about $\mu_{\dagger, m}$, a feasible and sufficient solution is to set $\gamma_1 = 1$ while $\gamma_2 = 0$, which leads to the following theorem.

 \begin{theorem}[TAL with UCB1 clients] For TAL with $\gamma_1 = 1$ and $\gamma_2 = 0$, if all clients run UCB1 locally and $\mu_{\dagger,m}\neq 0$ for all $m\in [M]$, it holds that

-\end{theorem} We note that the regret and cost are both of order $O(M\log(T))$; thus TAL is order-optimal w.r.t. both criteria stated in Sec.~\ref{sec:warm}.
-Moreover, the regret bound shows two dominating terms, which are from Lemma~\ref{lem:tal_teaching_UCB}.
-In fact, there is another non-dominating (thus hidden) term from Lemma~\ref{lem:tal_learning_general} for the learning phase.
-A similar three-part form is shared by the cost: the first term is from the learning phase while the last two terms are from the teaching phase.
+\end{theorem} {We note that with a focus on the dependencies on $M$ and $T$, the regret and cost are both of order $O(M\log(T))$; thus TAL is order-optimal w.r.t. both criteria stated in Sec.~\ref{sec:warm}, i.e., the general design goal is achieved.
+Moreover, the regret bound shows two dominating terms, which are from Lemma~\ref{lem:tal_teaching_UCB}, i.e., the teaching phase.
+In fact, there is another non-dominating (thus hidden) term from Lemma~\ref{lem:tal_learning_general} for the learning phase; see more details in Appendix~\ref{app:tal_ucb}.
+A similar three-part form is shared by the cost.
+In particular, the first term is from the learning phase (thus the sum is over all arms $k\in [K]$ and each term scales with $1-\mu_{k,m}$), and the last two terms are from the teaching phase (thus the sum is over sub-optimal global arms $k\neq k_{\dagger}$ and scales with $\mu_{k,m}$). }